Family/Caregiver

 Cancer didn’t just change Kathy’s life.
 It changed the rhythm of their entire family, shaping conversations, decisions, and the way they measured time.
 Like so many families facing a life-threatening diagnosis, they learned to live inside the unknown while doing everything they could to support one another.

 In those early days, there was no intention to start a foundation.
 Rose, a trail runner in North Vancouver, began talking openly within her running community about what her sister was going through.
-Those conversations sparked connection.
-People listened.
-They cared.
-And they wanted to help.
+Rose reached out to a local race organizer named Heather MacDonald, to ask about starting a new race, or if we could do some fund raising around her current races.
+Rose and Kath met Heather at a local pub near their home.
+She listened to Kath's story, she cared and she wanted to help.

-That night, feeling overwhelmed by how quickly everything was unfolding, Rose went to Kathy’s home.
-Despite facing her own uncertain future, Kathy was already online, securing a domain name.
+That night, feeling overwhelmed by how quickly everything was unravelling, Rose went to check and see how Kathy was feeling.
+Despite her own uncertain future, Kathy was already online, securing a domain name.
 Save Your Skin Foundation was born, not from a plan, but from a moment of resolve and a will to help people.

 What followed grew naturally.
 Small fundraisers led to larger ones.
 Trail races became opportunities to raise awareness.
-Rose ran thousands of kilometres wearing her Save Your Skin jersey, carrying the message across Canada and beyond.
+Rose and her friends ran thousands of kilometres wearing their Save Your Skin jerseys, carrying the message across Canada and beyond.
 Along the way, encounters with patients and families, especially those navigating illness far from home, reinforced why this work mattered.

 Through it all, family remained at the centre.
 Rose attended every appointment with Kathy, asking questions, advocating, and holding space when hope felt fragile.
 She believes that presence made a difference.
-Today, she sees that same advocacy reflected in Kathy’s work—, supporting patients who may not have family beside them.
+Today, she sees that same advocacy reflected in Kathy’s work in supporting patients and families.

 Twenty years later, Save Your Skin has grown into a nationally respected, patient-led organization.
 But at its heart, it remains rooted in where it began:, a family, and a determination to make sure no one faces melanoma alone.